 After the fallout of Donald Trump and Brexit, it is a relief to note that, in France at least, normal political service is being resumed.
-The 4m French citizens who took part in the 20 November presidential primaries to select a candidate for the broad centre-right, not just one political party, have sent some clear signals.
+The four million French citizens who took part in the 20 November presidential primaries to select a candidate for the broad centre-right, not just one political party, have sent some clear signals.

 This was not an anti-establishment vote, if establishment means the president, two former prime ministers, and other experienced ministers who were on the ballot.
 None of them are insurgent outsiders like Trump or Jeremy Corbyn, the leader of the UK Labour party.
 Former prime ministers and more senior officials garnered 93.2% of all votes cast.
 When adding all remaining former ministers, that figure rises to above 98.5%.

 Nor was this an anti-Europe vote.
 None of the top candidates proposed a Brexit-style referendum on the European Union or the euro.
 The primary was popular and accepted as a sign of a well-functioning democracy.
 The candidates behaved responsibly.
 Money was not everywhere.
 There were no accusations of cheating and the result was immediately accepted.
-False rumours circulated on social networks, especially against Alain Juppé, prime minister between 1995-97, but there is gossip on social networks on absolutely all topics these days, and not just in France.
+False rumours circulated on social networks, especially against Alain Juppé, but there is gossip on social networks on absolutely all topics these days, and not just in France.

 It was a vote for experience, for grey or no hair.
 The two younger candidates, Bruno Le Maire and Nathalie Kosciusko-Morizet, accrued less than 5% of the vote between them, after having been credited with predictions of close to 20% earlier in the contest.